-- Demonstrate the ability to interpret and communicate biblical texts informed by the historical and cultural context in which the texts were written - Demonstrate the ability to articulate traditional theological categories and historical developments of Christian thought more broadly and the Stone-Campbell movement more particularly. - 3.
+- 1. Demonstrate the ability to interpret and communicate biblical texts informed by the historical and cultural context in which the texts were written. - 2.
+Demonstrate the ability to articulate traditional theological categories and historical developments of Christian thought more broadly and the Stone-Campbell movement more particularly. - 3.
 Demonstrate sensitivity to the practice of Christian faith in contemporary and diverse contexts. - 4.
 Demonstrate the ability to think critically and sensitively about ministry situations and respond in ways grounded ethically and theologically. - 5.
 Demonstrate maturity in their growth as ministers. - 6.
 Demonstrate the capacity to lead and nurture as a ministry professional.

-Students who have previously passed with a "C" or better in Greek and Hebrew at the undergraduate level, or can demonstrate competency by examination in these biblical languages, will take only 77 hours.
-Students who need leveling in addition to Greek and Hebrew will be required to take 92 hours.
+Students who can demonstrate competency by examination in Greek and Hebrew will take only 67 hours.
+Students who need leveling in addition to Greek and Hebrew will be required to take 82 hours.